 The Local Union/plant will generate an initial written request.
 The other party at the local level will receive and review the request.
-If they concur, they will sign and date to indicate their approval.
-This request will then be sent by the Local Union to the primary contact from both parties on the JOHC for consideration regardless of the approval or lack of agreement by the local parties.
+If they concur, they will sign and date to

 The JOHC will consider the request based on the availability of funds, agreed upon expected expenditures in the next twelve months, and relevance to this memorandum and the goals stated herein.